 After doing some digging I've learned that “everything old is new again.”
-To find an answer to my question I decided to call Silhouet-tone, the manufacturer of the Evolution 5 HD epilator.
+To find an answer to my question I decided to call Silhouet-Tone, the manufacturer of the Evolution 7 HD epilator.
 I was directed to their representative Laurie Krebs.
-During our conversation I learned that the idea of using 6.78 MHz for hair removal came from none other than Arthur Hinkel, best known as the developer of the Blend.
-In fact he talked about 5 Mhz but Silhouet-tone adjusted to 6.78 Mhz for U S compliance reasons.
-Back when Arthur was a force in electrology he postulated that 5 MHz could be as comfortable as 13.5 MHz if the signal could be delivered fast enough.
+During our conversation I learned that the idea of using 6.68 MHz for hair removal came from none other than Arthur Hinkel, best known as the developer of the Blend.
+Back when Arthur was a force in electrology he concluded that theoretically 5 MHz could be as comfortable and effective as 13.5 MHz if the signal could be delivered fast enough.
 Unfortunately vacuum tube technology didn't offer speed and digital processors didn't exist.
-So in theory 5 MHz worked but in reality it was only a dream.
-One of Arthur's friends was the owner of one of Canada's first esthetics schools and the future founder of Silhouet-tone, Alphonse Ghedin.
-Arthur and Alphonse discussed the theoretical use of 5 MHz from time to time but it never got off the ground primarily because of technological limitations.
-Decades later and long after Hinkel's demise, Ghedin remembered Hinkel's 5 MHz ideas.
-Fast forward to the latter part of the last decade, the engineers at Silhouet-tone were applying their considerable expertise to the 5 MHz theorem.
-Using today's digital processors Silhouet-tone succeeded in developing their Evolution 5 HD epilator.
-Again, it operates at an adjusted 6.78 Mhz to comply with U S operating regulations and has been successfully sold here in the United States since 2013.
+So, 5 MHz worked on paper but in reality it was only a dream.
+One of Arthur's friends was the owner of one of Canada's first esthetics schools and the future founder of Silhouet-Tone, Alphonse Ghedin.
+Arthur and Alphonse discussed the theoretical use of 5 MHz from time to time but it never got off the ground primarily because of the aforementioned technological limitations.
+Decades later and long after Hinkel's demise, Ghedin remembered Hinkel's 5 MHz idea.
+Fast forward to the latter part of the last decade, the engineers at Silhouet-Tone were applying their considerable expertise to the 5 MHz theorem.
+Using today's digital processors Silhouet-Tone succeeded in developing their Evolution 5 HD epilator, the predecessor to the new 7 HD.
+Today, both of their epilators, the 7 HD and the ST 250 operate at an adjusted 6.68 MHz to comply with U S operating regulations.
+The 7 HD was just launched in Sept 2018 and features more blend presets as well as a pure galvanic modality which is necessary for graduates who will sit for a State Board exam.
+(The predecessor 5 HD didn't offer pure galvanic.)

-So, how does Silhouet-tone's 6.78 MHz epilator stack up against the competition?
-A few years back, an Evolution unit was sent to us for an evaluation.
+So, how does Silhouet-Tone's 6.68 MHz epilator stack up against the competition?
+A few years back, the first Evolution 5 HD was sent to us for an evaluation.
 Three months later we found that in back-to-back comparisons, the Evolution is accurate, comfortable and represents value especially when compared to our benchmark 27.12 MHz X Cell epilator that costs 40% more.
+Note: The new 7 HD does not cost more than the former 5 HD.

 What our instructors noticed first was its ease of use.
 The entire 27page manual is loaded onto the epilator and can be viewed at any time by tapping on the touch screen.
-You can move from topic to topic in this manner much like you would on an iPad.
-This is possible because Silhouet-tone uses an Android operating system, the kind found on many tablets and phones.
+You can move from topic to topic much like you would on an iPad.
+This is possible because Silhouet-Tone uses an Android operating system, the kind found on many tablets and phones.

-So, how is this accomplished?
-Tap your foot pedal and signals are sent in 2 / 1000ths of a second, the fastest output in the industry.
-When combined with a lower and very stable 6.78 MHz wavelength you have great efficiency and accuracy.
+How is this accomplished?
+Tap your foot pedal in thermolysis mode and signals are sent in 2 / 1000ths of a second, the fastest output in the industry.
+When combined with a lower and very stable 6.68 MHz wavelength you have great efficiency and accuracy.
 The speed of the Evolution is calibrated to get very close to the pain threshold without ever crossing it.
 There is complete control of the output.
 This is a good example of “less is more”.

-When using Blend modality, the Evolution is different than other epilators.
-If you select coarse or very coarse hair the option to use Blend is always there and it does a great job.
+When using Blend modality, the Evolution 7 HD is equally comfortable to other epilators you've used.
+If you select very coarse, coarse, medium or fine hair it always does a great job.
 Compared to all other epilators we tested, the Evolution completes its Blend cycle in about 6 seconds and that's about 30% faster than other machines in our test group.
-From personal experience I can say that it's very comfortable and all hairs were removed perfectly with no skin reaction to speak of.
-One possible draw back is that if you're exclusively a Blend operator and want to remove fine or medium hair using the Blend there's no option for that on the menu.
-The only way to remove very fine, fine and medium hair is using thermolysis but the machine automatically does such an effective and comfortable job, you won't mind.
+From extensive testing across many different hair and skin types we can say that it's very comfortable and all hairs were removed perfectly with no skin reaction to speak of.

-What else do we like?
+Two other things that we like?
 It has built-in Wi Fi that allows you to download software updates with ease, long into the future.
 And there's no need to plug it into your computer with a patch cord to get this task done.
 Wireless is good.
+Second, a smaller power supply gives you a cooler, more energy efficient epilator.
+Cooler is good because surrounding circuit boards don't have to withstand the heat of a large power supply, and that's good for the longevity of your investment.

-During the first 3 months that we were working with our first Evolution, we had several veteran electrologists (apart from our instructors) use our Evolution, with decades of work experience.
-Most started their careers using Hinkel epilators and in recent years some purchased 27 MHz equipment.
-Unanimously they agreed on the ease of use, the accuracy of the presets and the comfort of the Evolution.
-And, they all like the futuristic look of this unit.
+During the first 3 months that we were working with our first Evolution 5 HD's, we had several veteran electrologists (apart from our instructors) use our Evolution, Electrologists with decades of work experience.
+Most started their careers using Hinkel epilators.
+Unanimously they agreed on the ease of use, the accuracy of the presets and the comfort of the Evolution platform.
+And, they all appreciated the futuristic look of this unit.
 It is a very attractive piece of equipment.

 Freshman students using our Evolutions for the first time are familiar with it in about an hour.
-It's one of the most intuitive operating systems that we've experienced.
-We've also seen that our freshmen are effectively removing hair sooner and are working more like seniors with an Evolution in about half the expected time.
-And it seems that there's good reason for this shorter learning curve and increased confidence earlier on.
-With the Evolution there is an absence of complex epilator terminology and students don't have to work through what seems like unlimited time and intensity settings to find the “best” setting for each client.
+It's one of the most intuitive operating systems that we've experienced and a good example of technology making work easier, not more complex.
+We've also seen that our freshmen are effectively removing hair sooner and are working more like seniors in about half the expected time.
+With the Evolution there is an absence of complex epilator terminology and students don't have to work through a multitude of time and intensity settings to find the “best” within each operating modality for each client.
 With the Evolution you tap the screen to activate the preset, then work.
 As one student remarked, “If 27 MHz epilators are so advanced, why aren't they simple and intuitive to use?
 Isn't that what advanced technology is supposed to achieve?”
 From the mouths of babes...

-For those more interested in 6.78 MHz from a technical perspective I've cut and pasted the following information from Silhouet-tone's website.
+For those more interested in 6.68 MHz from a technical perspective I've cut and pasted the following information from Silhouet-Tone's website.
 My opinion on what you're about to read is that it's true and verifiable.
-I now have 4 Evolution 5 HD's in my school clinic and they are respected across the board by all students and instructors.
+I now have 4 Evolution 7 HD's in my school clinic and they are respected across the board by all students and instructors.

-Here's what Silhouet-tone says about the benefits of their Evolution 5 HD.
+Here's what Silhouet-Tone says about the benefits of their Evolution 7 HD.

 Silhouet-Tone is revolutionizing the electrolysis industry through the use of one-of-a-kind modulations.
 At two thousandths of a second, they are the fastest on the market and combine the efficiency of low frequencies with the comfort of high frequencies.